isl-org/DirectFuturePrediction/README.md

 - If you have multiple gpus, make sure that only one is visible with

-        export CUDA_VISIBLE_DEVICES=GPU
+        export CUDA_VISIBLE_DEVICES=NGPU

-    where GPU is the number of GPU you want to use, or "" if you do not want to use a gpu
+    where NGPU is the number of GPU you want to use, or "" if you do not want to use a gpu

-- For speeding things up you may want to prepend "taskset -c CORE" before the command, where CORE is the number of the core to be used, for example:
+- For speeding things up you may want to prepend "taskset -c NCORE" before the command, where NCORE is the number of the core to be used, for example:

         taskset -c 1 python3 run_exp.py train

 ## Troubleshooting

-Note that results may vary quite significantly (in our experiments, up to roughly relative 15%) across training runs.
+Note that results may vary quite significantly across training runs - in our experiments, up to roughly relative 15%.

 Please send bug reports to Alexey Dosovitskiy ( adosovitskiy@gmail.com )